JuliaPy/PyCall.jl/README.md

   using `py"""...."""` in your module without worrying about name clash with other Python code.
 Note that Python functions _must_ be defined in `__init__`.
-Side-effect in Python occurred at top-level Julia scope cannot be used at run-time.
+Side-effect in Python occurred at top-level Julia scope cannot be used at run-time for precompiled modules.

 * `pybuiltin(s)`: Look up `s` (a string or symbol) among the global Python builtins.
 If `s` is a string it returns a `PyObject`, while if `s` is a